Jewish medicine: Ancient

 There are no extant texts of ancient medicine, as a first subject, of Hebrew origin.
 There was no medicine distinctly Jewish and instead Jewish practitioners had adopted Greek and later Graeco-Roman knowledge as practice.

-A text known as the "Book of Remedies" is recorded of in the Babylonian Talmud twice, and the baraita, apparently dating to at least the reign of Hezekiah.
-Likewise, a text known as Sefer Refuot, which means "book of remedies", is known, however its composition has been dated roughly to the time of the Byzantine Empire anywhere between 1000 and 1700 years after Hezekiah.
+A text known as the "Book of Remedies" is recorded of in the Babylonian Talmud twice, and the baraita, evidently dating from at least the reign of Hezekiah.
+Likewise, a text known as Sefer Refuot, which means "book of remedies," is known.
+However, its composition has been dated roughly to the time of the Byzantine Empire, anywhere from 1,000 and 1,700 years after Hezekiah.